-Even though shipping companies that hire independent contractors can save money on Social Security and Medicare taxes, or various types of insurance, they are not exempt from following the Jones Act’s clauses on seamen’s rights.
-Even if a court agrees with the company or the vessel’s owner that a seaman was hired under contract and is not a full-time employee, it doesn’t prohibit an injured seaman from filing a Jones Act lawsuit.
+Even though shipping companies that hire independent contractors can save money on Social Security, Medicare taxes, or various types of insurance, they are not exempt from following the Jones Act’s clauses on seamen’s rights.
+Even if a court agrees with the company or the vessel’s owner that a seaman was hired under contract and is not a full-time employee, it does not prohibit an injured seaman from filing a Jones Act lawsuit.

-In order to determine if an employer can use an seaman’s status as an independent contractor as a reason to withhold Jones Act remedies such as maintenance and cure or lost wages, a court must examine:
+In order to determine if an employer can use a seaman’s status, as an independent contractor, as a reason to withhold Jones Act remedies such as maintenance and cure or lost wages, a court must examine the following:

 - How much direct supervision was done

 - How much control over how, where, and when a job is done was exercised

 - The authority to hire and fire workers

 - The worker’s professional relationship with the employer

 In the context of the Jones Act, if the employer closely supervises a seaman hired as a contracted employee or has control over the day-to-day tasks assigned, the seaman is considered to be an employee.
 In addition, if a seaman is paid by direct deposit or if the company could not hire someone else to do the assigned work, employee status still applies.